openlibraryenvironment/gokb-info/docs/documentation/kbart-editing.md

 ![Screenshot_LibreOffice_Calc_text_import_settings](https://github.com/openlibraryenvironment/gokb-info/assets/127318583/1365ba48-87b9-4358-ac64-5e8334161bae)

 * _Import:_ Here you can select the _Character set_ in which the KBART file is available.
 This is not automatically recognized by LibreOffice Calc.
 LibreOffice Calc suggests the encoding "Unicode (UTF-8)" which is correct in most cases.
 According to the NISO standard, the encoding must be "Unicode (UTF-8)". _Note:_ It is possible that providers do not follow the NISO standard and choose a different encoding.
 In this case, please select the encoding used by the provider.
 To learn how to identify the encoding, see the section "Recognize and correct character encoding".
 * _Separator Options:_ For KBART files, tab stops are default separators.
-Therefore, select _Tab_.
+Therefore select _Tab_.
 Usually this selection is already preset.
 * _Other Options:_ Deselect all options here.
 In particular, the "Detect special numbers" must be switched off, because an incorrect number detection can corrupt the data.

 ### Editing the KBART file